ivirshup/anndata-paper/paper.md

 # Statement of need

-In exploratory data analysis based on, say sckit-learn [@Buitinck2013], generating insight from high-dimensional data is typically achieved through training models to learn patterns that allow (i) to condense data into meaningful lower-dimensional representations and (ii) to assign semantic meaning to observations and variables.
+In exploratory data analysis -- say, based on sckit-learn [@scikit-learn] -- generating insight from high-dimensional data is typically achieved through training models to learn patterns that allow (i) to condense data into meaningful low-dimensional representations and (ii) to assign meaning to observations and variables.
-Learning these patterns almost always involves workflows of iteratively training models on pre- and post-learned annotations of data, requiring to book-keep their representations and scalar annotations, such as labels and numerical scores. anndata's purpose is to make such workflows as efficient as possible through a data structure that naturally integrates book-keeping with model training and analysis, well-integrated into the pydata ecosystem.
+This almost always involves workflows of iteratively training models on pre- and post-learned annotations of data, requiring to book-keep their representations and scalar annotations, such as labels and numerical scores. anndata's purpose is to make such workflows as efficient as possible through a data structure that naturally integrates book-keeping with model training and analysis, well-integrated into the pydata ecosystem.

 A particularly relevant use case with high degrees of iterations and many annotations involved concerns computational biology, where